BookOps-CAT/bookops-worldcat/docs/manage_holdings.md

 Users can set and/or unset holdings in WorldCat by passing an OCLC Number to the `holdings_set` and/or `holdings_unset` methods.

 !!! info
-    In version 2.0 of the Metadata API, users are no longer able to set holdings on multiple records at the same time.
+    In version 2.0 of the Metadata API, users are no longer able to set holdings on multiple records with one request.
 Users should now pass one OCLC Number per request to `holdings_set` and `holdings_unset`.

 Version 2.0 of the Metadata API provides new functionality to set and unset holdings in WorldCat by passing the Metadata API a MARC record in MARCXML or MARC21 format.
 The record must have an OCLC number in the 035 or 001 field in order to set holdings in WorldCat.